OmO

 • Change one behavior at a time.

-• Run bunx oh-my-opencode doctor --verbose after config changes.
+• Run bunx oh-my-openagent doctor --verbose after config changes.

 • Keep continuation hooks enabled unless you are debugging the harness itself.